arunbalas/MoReBikeS/README.md

 # REPO STILL IN PROGRESS!
-The results are as follows
+The results are as follows...

 ![GitHub Logo](/Result.JPG)
 ![GitHub Logo](/map.JPG)